uw-dims/dims-tp/docs/source/testidentification.rst

 General testing of the Dashboard Web Application CSCI will take place at the levels described in :ref:`testlevels`.
-Unit and integration levels apply to development, and the remaining levels apply to FQT.
+Unit and integration levels apply to development, and the remaining levels apply to :term:`FQT`.

 * Unit tests
 * Integration tests